 (a) loss of production, use, business, revenue or profit or diminution in value;

-(b) impairment, inability to use or less, interruption or delay of the Services, other than for the issuance of any applicable Service Credits under Section 7.02;
+(b) impairment, inability to use or less, interruption or delay of the Services;

 (c) loss, damage, corruption or recovery of data, including Customer Personal Data;